susam/gitpr/README.md

 them on top of the main development branch, so that the topic branch extends linearly from the last commit in the main development branch.

-                  E'---F'---G' (TOPIC-BRANCH)
+                  E'--F'--G' (TOPIC-BRANCH)
                  /
     A---B---C---D  (master)

-The following command shows how to rebase the topic branch on the main development branch.
+The following commands show how to rebase the topic branch on the main development branch.

     git checkout TOPIC-BRANCH
     git rebase master

-### Squash Commits
+### Squash/Amend Commits
-This is an optional step to keep the commit history concise.
+This is an optional step to keep the commit history clean and concise.

+A pull request may contain multiple commits.
+Sometimes one may need to amend a commit that is not the last commit in the pull request.
+Commits prior to the last commit can be amended with the interactive rebase command.

 After developing the required feature or bug-fix in a topic branch, the developer or a reviewer may notice issues in the work that need to be